Search

 Reasons to love an empty nest feature

 As the mother of two boys, my house was filled with a lot of noise, food, laundry, messiness, and unexplained odors (boy moms, you get me) for nearly two decades.
 More importantly, it was filled with an abundance of laughter, love, and joy.
-When the last one went away to school, it was like the life went out of the house.
+When the last one went away to school, it was like life had gone out of the house.
 My husband and I went about our daily routines, but there was the feeling that something was missing.

 I’ll admit, I walked around my oh-so-quiet house in a bit of a funk, not quite sure what to do with all this newfound freedom.
-Yes, I had a part-time job, and there were the weekly lunches with friends, but I didn’t realize how much space both literally and figuratively my two, six-foot-plus sons took up in my life.
+Yes, I had a part-time job, and there were the weekly lunches with friends, but I didn’t realize how much space, both literally and figuratively, my two six-foot-plus sons took up in my life.
 It wasn’t long, however, before I adjusted to my empty nest.
-In fact, I’ve more than adjusted, I’ve embraced aspects of this new phase of life that allows me more time and freedom to explore my passions, interests, and hobbies without that overwhelming “mom guilt” that would occasionally rear its ugly head.
+In fact, I’ve more than adjusted – I’ve embraced aspects of this new phase of life that allows me more time and freedom to explore my passions, interests, and hobbies without that overwhelming “mom guilt” that would occasionally rear its ugly head.

 22 Reasons to Love an Empty Nest